 Custom Illustration and Emotional Connection

 Youngsters develop close relationships with the illustrations in their favorite books.
 A well-drawn character might serve as a role model, a companion, or a hero.
 Loyalty to the author’s brand as well as to the book is increased by that emotional bond.
+You can establish that connection on your own terms using custom illustration, which reflects the topics and values that are most important to you.

 Ready to elevate your children’s book brand?
 Start with custom illustrations from The Rainbow Stories because nothing tells your story better than art made just for you.